MosesAdaeze/Web-calculator/README.md

  .
  .
  &nbsp; &nbsp; &nbsp; The calculator is styled using CSS grid
 > The screen portion is a single input tag with a class and an ID.
-The class is for styling and the ID is used for accessing the element in JavaScript
+The class is for styling and the ID is used for accessing the element in JavaScript<br/>
 > Each button has a class of either 'symbol' or 'number', which are used for styling purposes
 > Class 'symbol' has a style for the mathematical symbol in the calculator
 > Each button also has an onclick function assigned to it -- acessing elment in javascript also.